 My husband never says so.
 Now he wants to barter me for other women by swinging.

 I was wearing jade stud earrings with gold posts, my husband's last Christmas present.
 With the last of the tea sipped, the cups in their saucers, he stared at my ears and commented.

-"You should wear dangling earrings to emphasis your neck."
+"You should wear dangling earrings to emphasize your neck."

 I blushed and scrunched my neck down.